piougy/CzechIdMng/MIGRATION.md

 </configuration>
 ```

+> Note for developer: every custom module has ``logback-test.xml`` and this file has to be removed.
+Test cannot run without this change.

 #### Test profile properties

 Configuration file in test package ``application.properties`` has to be updated (mainly jpa properties changed), use content (copy / paste):